 Dog Bite Attorney in Boston

-The Boston Public Health Commission receives over 300 reports of dog bite each year.
+We have a great city for people to enjoy a walk or playtime with their dogs.
+Places like Boston Common and Carleton Dog Park are full of Bostonians spending time with their furry friends; however, it is not always fun and games.
+The Boston Public Health Commission receives over 300 reports of dog bites each year.
 That’s a lot, especially for a city in a state ranked last for dog ownership in the entire U.S.

 At DiBella Law Offices, P.C., we understand a dog bite can be traumatic for victims - especially when the victim is a child, which most of them are.
 Parents may be concerned about the immediate injury, long-term implications, the possibility of disfigurement, and the emotional trauma.
 What rights do Boston attack victims have, and what about the responsibilities of dog owners?

 Call the Boston dog bite attorneys at DiBella Law Offices, P.C., at (617) 870-0907 for a free consultation.
-At our office in Faneuil Hall, we’ll advise what you’re entitled to under Massachusetts’s strict liability law.
+At our office in Boston, we’ll advise what you’re entitled to under Massachusetts’s strict liability law.

 Boston Dog Bite Law